Advancing AI Research Assistants with Expert-Involved Learning: Methods

 There are various long documents in the biomedical domain, including examination reports, patient case data, research manuscripts, and others \cite{chatterjee2021informed}.
 These documents may also include figures as extra information to help us understand the corresponding content.
 However, due to the explosion of biomedical data nowadays, physicians and researchers are struggling more and more to understand and process such documents in biomedical areas \cite{wang2019big}.
 Also, the cost of hiring additional human resources to help process the data is high and therefore not optimal for the biomedical field \cite{wijeysundera2012techniques, van2024adapted}.
 At the same time, there has been evidence \cite{stacey2003complex, bystrom1995task, wilfredo2013acquiring} to show that humans tend to engage in complicated reasoning processes and expand their knowledge when answering realistic questions.
 For example, it is common to use multiple examination results to determine the condition \cite{sanders2010every} during the diagnosis from a physician.
 Therefore, how to measure and optimize the reasoning capacity of FMs for complex multimodal data is an important and practical research problem \cite{han2024hybridmind}.
 If an FM shows an excellent ability to summarize long texts as well as complicated figures with different panels, it will become a powerful research assistant in this field, which can shorten the time for physicians to make correct diagnoses and for researchers to understand the work of their peers.
+Previous research has investigated the ability of LLMs to summarize non-medical documents including news \cite{zhang2024benchmarking}, codes \cite{haldar2024analyzing}, and reviewer comments \cite{li2024chatcite, jin2024comprehensive}.
+Research has also been conducted to evaluate LLMs for summarizing short medical documents including clinical texts \cite{van2024adapted} and medical evidence \cite{tang2023evaluating}.
+Meanwhile, the ability of LMMs to summarize scientific figures has also been explored \cite{wang2024scientific, roberts2024scifibench}.
+These papers argue that some advanced models such as GPT-4 can outperform human experts in highlighting the abstract of certain documents or figures, while all models have their limitations due to either hallucinations or out-of-domain queries.
+Furthermore, most of the recent LLM or LMM evaluations have focused on comparisons among models but ignored the role of humans in evaluations.
+However, humans are very important references in evaluating the utilities of FMs for their purpose, and understanding the differences between FMs and humans can improve the reliability of these FMs for scientific research.